 - Being a citizen or eligible resident of the United States

-The SSA has a very strict definition of disabled and a very complicated process you must go through to meet that definition.
+The SSA has a very strict definition of disability and a very complicated process you must go through to meet that definition.

-Berger and Green can help you navigate the Social Security disability claims process, including any necessary appeals if you suffer an undue denial.
-We make it our mission to ensure our clients get the maximum amount of benefits they deserve.
-We understand what the SSA wants to see in a claim, and will help you build the strongest possible case for approval.
+Berger and Green can help you navigate the Social Security Disability claims process, including any necessary appeals if you suffer an undue denial.
+We understand what the SSA wants to see in a claim and can help you build the strongest possible case for approval.

-To learn more, call our Johnstown office at 412-661-1400 today.
-As always, you pay no up-front fees until you secure your benefits.
+To learn more, contact our office today.
+As always, you pay no up-front fees until we help you secure your benefits.